ml4ai/tomcat/src/cpp/mcglib/README.md

 ## Creating your first algorithm

 A more detailed tutorial will be added.
-Examples of algorithms can be found in `GridWorld/GridWorld.cpp`, `ZombieWorld/ZombieWorld.cpp`, `DungeonWorld/DungeonWorld.cpp`.
+Examples of algorithms can be found in `worlds/GridWorld/GridWorld.cpp`, `worlds/ZombieWorld/ZombieWorld.cpp`, `worlds/DungeonWorld/DungeonWorld.cpp`.

-Decide on an algorithm/file name and then add a line to `CmakeLists.txt` after `${mcglib_dungeonworld}` as `<your file name>.cpp`.
-Add it before the closing parenthesis.
+Decide on an algorithm name and then create a folder with the algorithm files in a directory under `worlds`, similar to the example algoithms.
-Also remember to add a program option for your new algorithm in `generator.cpp`.

-When you're ready to see the JSON output, navigate into the `build` directory again, and run `cmake .. && make -j`.
+When you're ready to output the resulting JSONs, remember to add a program option for your new algorithm in `generator.cpp`.
+Then, navigate into the `build` directory again, and run `cmake .. && make -j`.
 The `generator` executable should be created again which you can now use with your new program option.